-This article goes over how Teachable school owners, authors, and affiliates can handle US federal and state income tax, and EU VAT, for money received through Teachable.
+This article goes over how Teachable school owners, authors, and affiliates can handle US federal and state income tax for money received through Teachable.
 To learn more about submitting and receiving tax forms, see this article.
+For more information about collecting and remitting EU VAT, see this article.

 U.S. Federal Tax

-If you are using Teachable’s payment gateway, then for tax purposes you will essentially be treated as an independent contractor, because the funds are paid by the student to Teachable, and then Teachable pays you (and your authors and affiliates).
+If you are using Teachable Payments, or the Monthly Payment Gateway, with BackOffice, then for tax purposes you will be treated as an independent contractor.
+This is because the funds are paid by the student to Teachable, and then Teachable pays you (and your authors and affiliates).

 NOTE: The figure we use for your 1099 is based on how much we paid you during that year, rather than your sales made during that year.
 This means that because of our payment schedule, sales made at the end of one year may be included in the form for the next year (e.g. if you make a sale on December 20 and are paid on February 1, that payment counts as 2017 earnings).